go-gitea/gitea/docs/content/doc/actions/comparison.en-us.md

 # Compared to GitHub Actions

-Although Gitea Actions is designed to be compatible with GitHub Actions, there are still some differences between them.
+Even though Gitea Actions is designed to be compatible with GitHub Actions, there are some differences between them.

 **Table of Contents**